JialuJialu/JialuJialu.github.io/_pages/about.md

 permalink: /about/
 ---

 I am a computer science Ph.D. student at Cornell, working on the verification of randomized algorithms.
-The correctness and performance of randomized algorithms are often statistical properties and thus difficult to test or reason about.
+The correctness and performance of randomized algorithms are often difficult to test or reason about.
 I want to address this problem by enabling simple and compositional **formal proofs** of probabilistic programs.
 I am very fortunate to be advised by Prof. [Justin Hsu](https://justinh.su/) to explore my interests.

 Before moving to Cornell with my advisor, I spent two wonderful years at University of Wisconsin -- Madison as a Ph.D. student, and prior to that, I did my undergrad at Cornell majoring in Mathematics and Computer Science.